vimpunk/cratetorrent/DESIGN.md

 - Torrent tick: periodically loops through all its peer connections and performs actions like stats collections, later choking/unchoking, resume state saving, and others.
+- A peer session is spawned on a new [task](https://docs.rs/tokio/0.2.13/tokio/task), as otherwise we'd enter all sorts of lifetime issues by running the torrent and the peer session in the same task's async loop.
+More research on this and alternatives needs to be done.

 ## Piece picker